ibm-cloud-docs/storage-scale/troubleshooting.md

 You are receiving the following error when you try to either generate or apply a plan to your workspace: `Apply failed due to "Error: [ERROR] No image found with name hpcc-spectrumscalecontroller513-06may2021-rhel84-v6."`
 {: tsSymptoms}

-Either during generating or applying a plan, Terraform tries to validate if the provide image name and its image ID is present in the `image_map.tf` file.
+Either during generating or applying a plan, Terraform tries to validate if the provided image name and its image ID are present in the `image_map.tf` file.
 If Terraform finds the correct image details, it provisions the instances, but if the correct image details can't be found, Terraform tries to fetch the image details from {{site.data.keyword.cloud_notm}} through `data_source`.

 Even if the provided image is not present in the cloud from that specific region, you still might receive the error.
 {: tsCauses}